-Current TP loading was assessed using the ENSR-LRM methodology, which is a land use export coefficient model developed by AECOM for use in New England and modified for New Hampshire lakes by incorporating New Hampshire land use TP export coefficients when available and adding septic system loading into the model (CT DEP and ENSR 2004).
+Current TP loading was assessed using the ENSR-LRM methodology, which is a land use export coefficient model developed by the consulting firm AECOM for use in New England and modified for New Hampshire lakes by incorporating New Hampshire land use TP export coefficients when available and adding septic system loading into the model (CT DEP and ENSR 2004).
 Documentation for ENSR-LRM is provided in Appendix B.

-The major direct and indirect nonpoint sources of TP to Pearly Lake include:
+The major direct and indirect nonpoint sources of TP to Captain Pond include:

-- Atmospheric deposition (direct precipitation to the lake), - Surface water base flow (dry weather tributary flows, including any groundwater seepage into streams from groundwater), - Stormwater runoff (runoff draining to tributaries or directly to the lake), - Internal recycling (release from sediment by chemical interaction), - Waterfowl (direct input from resident and migrating birds), - Direct groundwater seepage including septic system inputs from shorefront residences, and - Residual effects of a wastewater treatment plant (WWTP) surface water discharge that was eliminated in 2009 (see section 3.2).
+- Atmospheric deposition (direct precipitation to the lake), - Surface water base flow (dry weather tributary flows, including any groundwater seepage into streams from groundwater), - Stormwater runoff (runoff draining to tributaries or directly to the lake), - Internal recycling (release from sediment by chemical interaction), - Waterfowl (direct input from resident and migrating birds), - Direct groundwater seepage including septic system inputs from shorefront residences.

-Construction activities in the watershed that disturb greater than one acre of land and convey stormwater through pipes, ditches, swales, roads or channels to surface water require a federal General Permit for Stormwater Discharge from Construction Activities.
+Construction activities in the watershed that disturb greater than one acre of land and convey stormwater through pipes, ditches, swales, roads or channels to surface water require a federal General NPDES Permit for Stormwater Discharge from Construction Activities.
 However, construction discharges are not incorporated in the model due to their variability and short-term impacts.

-The watershed of Pearly Lake was divided into four subwatersheds based on tributary inputs and topography (Figure 3-1).
-These basins include the Bower Inlet, Mountain Road Inlet, College Road Inlet and the Pearly Lake Direct Drainage.
+The watershed of Captain Pond was divided into two subwatersheds based on tributary inputs and topography (Figure 2-2).
+These basins include the Direct Drainage area and the Northeast Tributary area.
 TP loads were estimated for each subwatershed based on runoff and groundwater land use export coefficients.
-The TP loads were then attenuated as necessary to match tributary monitoring data, if available.
-If no current tributary data were available, then the attenuation factor was based on the slope, soils, and wetland attenuation.
-Loads from the watershed as well as direct sources were then used to predict in-lake concentrations of TP, chl a, Secchi Disk Transparency (SDT), and algal bloom probability.
+The TP loads were then attenuated as necessary to match the monitoring data.
+Loads from the watershed as well as direct sources were then used in the model to predict the in-lake concentrations of TP, chl a, Secchi Disk Transparency (SDT), and algal bloom probability.
 The estimated load and in-lake predictions were then compared against measured in-lake concentrations.
 The attenuation factors for each subwatershed were used as calibration tools to achieve a close agreement between predicted in-lake TP and observed mean/median TP.
 However, perfect agreement between modeled concentrations and monitoring data were not expected as monitoring data are limited for some locations and are biased towards summer conditions when TP concentrations are expected to be lower than the annual mean predicted by the loading model.